FACT-Finder-Web-Components/magento2-module/README.md

 }
 ```

-then run `bin/magento cache:clean config` to replace old DI configuration with the one you just created.
+Finally, run `bin/magento cache:clean config` to replace old DI configuration with the one you just created.

 ### Adding new column
-Default feed contains all data FACT-Finder® require for work.
+The standard feed contains all data FACT-Finder® requires to work.
 However, you may want to export additional information
 which is relevant for your project and not part of a default Magento 2 installation.
-In order to do so let take a look
+In order to do so let's take a look
-into definition of DataProvider:
+into the DataProvider definition:

  ```
 <type name="Omikron\Factfinder\Model\Export\Catalog\ProductType\SimpleDataProvider">